 How to handle a local sale

 I don’t need to tell you that meeting up with strangers from the internet can be a little sketchy.
-Just be cautious when handing off a product to a local buyer, and follow these safety tips:
+Just be cautious when handing off a product to a local buyer, and follow these safety tips for selling on Facebook Marketplace:

-- Meet in a shopping center parking lot, or. a similarly crowded place where you know there will be lots of other people around.
-If you’re meeting at night, park near the front entrance of a store that’s still open, or under a light post
+- Meet in public.
+Meet in a shopping center parking lot, or. a similarly crowded place where you know there will be lots of other people around.
+If you’re meeting at night, park near the front entrance of a store that’s still open, or under a light post.

-- Most police stations have a designated area where you can meet up with people to buy and sell goods.
-For instance, my local police department has a “Safe Exchange Zone” that is well-lit and monitored by 24-hour surveillance cameras
+- Utilize safe exchange zones.
+Most police stations have a designated area where you can meet up with people to buy and sell goods.
+For instance, my local police department has a “Safe Exchange Zone” that is well-lit and monitored by 24-hour surveillance cameras.

-- If you are comfortable with it, give the person your home address so they can come and pick up the product at your convenience
+- Stay at home.
+If you are comfortable with it, give the person your home address so they can come and pick up the product at your convenience.
+As an extra precaution, you can provide an address that’s a few houses down and meet the buyer on the sidewalk there.

-- If you’re selling high value items to cash buyers, you’ll want to keep a counterfeit money pen on hand
+- Watch for Counterfeit Cash.
+If you’re selling high value items to cash buyers, you’ll want to keep a counterfeit money pen on hand.

 You can always view someone’s profile before meeting up so you know who to expect.
 Make sure they have a few real photos of themselves and basic information on their profile, such as where they live or work, family members, or life events.
 If something seems off with the customer, stop all communication.
 Go with your gut.
 Facebook allows you to report suspicious people or activity on the Marketplace as well.